Last verified: 17 days ago

 Red Flags to Watch For

-- Potassium content can be significant; people with kidney disease or those on potassium-restricted diets should consult a doctor before use
+- Potassium content may be a concern for people with kidney disease or those on potassium-sparing medications

 Products Containing Coconut Fruit Water Powder